ARYAMANN7279/Sentiment-Analysis/README.md

 # Multimodal Sentiment Analysis

 A comprehensive machine learning project that combines text and image data for multiclass sentiment analysis using early fusion techniques.
 This project implements a multimodal deep learning model that analyzes memes and social media content across multiple dimensions including humor, sarcasm, offensiveness, motivational content, and overall sentiment.

+---

 ## 🎯 Project Overview

 This project employs **early fusion techniques** for multimodal sentiment analysis, where text (OCR-extracted and corrected) and image features are concatenated and jointly processed to predict multiple sentiment-related classifications.
-The model leverages the power of both textual understanding through DistilBERT and visual feature extraction through ResNet-18.
+The model leverages the power of both textual understanding through **BERT** and visual feature extraction through **Vision Transformer (ViT)**.

 ### Key Features

 - **Multimodal Architecture**: Combines text and image modalities using early fusion
 - **Multi-task Learning**: Simultaneous prediction of 5 different classification tasks
-- **State-of-the-art Models**: DistilBERT for text processing and ResNet-18 for image analysis
+- **State-of-the-art Models**: BERT for text processing and Vision Transformer (ViT) for image analysis
+- **Streamlit Deployment**: Real-time predictions through an interactive web app
 - **Comprehensive Analysis**: Includes data exploration, visualization, and model evaluation

+---

 ## 📊 Tasks and Classifications

-The model performs classification across five different dimensions:

 | Task | Classes | Description |
 |------|---------|-------------|